Atlas-OS/docs/docs/troubleshooting/common-issues/reticulating-splines.md

 Switch to a different network enviornment.
 (This includes but are not limited to using hotspot, using a different ISP, and using a VPN that proxies CMD)

 ### Fix 2
-Check if you have **both the AME Wizard and the playbook on your desktop**.
-If not, please stop the AME Wizard with Task Manager, move both the Wizard and Playbook to your desktop and try again.

-### Fix 3
 1. Open Task Manager.
 2. Kill The curl executable,
 3. Kill powershell,